 Start your day with a warm, flaky Danish pastry from a local bakery.
 Try the classic kanelsnegle (cinnamon roll) or schnecken (twisted pastry) filled with sweet cream.
 Pair it with a cup of coffee for the perfect morning boost.

-For brunch, visit trendy spots like Café Norden or The Union Kitchen.
-They serve hearty options like savory pancakes, eggs benedict, and fresh fruit bowls.
+For brunch, visit trendy spots like The Union Kitchen or Copenhagen Coffee Lab.
+They serve hearty options like savory pancakes, eggs benedict, and fresh fruit bowls and very good coffee.
 Don’t miss out on their sweet pastries either!

 The cozy atmosphere in these cafes makes them perfect places to relax.
 You’ll enjoy a mix of traditional and modern dishes, all made with fresh ingredients.